drphilmarshall/Pangloss/README.md

 # Pangloss

-Pangloss is a code for reconstructing all the mass within a light cone through the Universe.
+Pangloss is software module for reconstructing all the mass within a light cone through the Universe.
 Understanding complex mass distributions like this is important for accurate time delay lens cosmography, and also for accurate lens magnification estimation.
 It aspires to use all available